SpiriitLabs/form-filter-bundle/docs/features/filtertypeextension.md

 }
 ```

-##### The `data_extraction_method` option:
+##### The `data_extraction_method` option

-This option replaces the `translaformer_id` option.
 This option defines the way we extract some data from the form before the filter is applied.

 Available extraction methods:

-* default: get the form data.
+* `default`: get the form data.
-* text: used with `TextFilterType` and `NumberFilterType` types if you choose to display the combo box of available patterns/operator, it has the data from the combo box and the text field.
+* `text`: used with `TextFilterType` and `NumberFilterType` types if you choose to display the combo box of available patterns/operator, it has the data from the combo box and the text field.
-* value_keys: used with `NumberRangeFilterType`, `DateTimeRangeFilterType` and `DateRangeFilterType` types to get values form each form child.
+* `value_keys`: used with `NumberRangeFilterType`, `DateTimeRangeFilterType` and `DateRangeFilterType` types to get values from each form child.

 Create a custom extraction method: